- Purpose

 |

-D. | Reporting to authorities where a reasonable belief is formed that a child is in need of protection | Any member of the University Community over 18 years |
+D. | Reporting to authorities where a reasonable belief is formed that a child is in need of protection. | Any member of the University Community over 18 years. |

 |

-E. | Reporting to authorities where a reasonable belief is formed that a sexual offence has been committed by an adult against a child under 16 | Any member of the University Community over 18 years |
+E. | Reporting to authorities where a reasonable belief is formed that a sexual offence has been committed by an adult against a child under 16. | Any member of the University Community over 18 years. |

 |

-F. | Contacting parents/carers | Deputy Vice-Chancellor/Pro Vice-Chancellor/Executive Deans/Deans/Directors |
+F. | Contacting parents/carers. | Deputy Vice-Chancellor/Pro Vice-Chancellor/Executive Deans/Deans/Directors. |

 |

-G. | Removing someone from the University Community who poses a substantial risk | Deputy-Vice Chancellor/ Pro Vice Chancellor/Chief Operating Officer (in consultation with the Legal Office and Director, People and Culture) |
+G. | Removing someone from the University Community who poses a substantial risk. | Deputy Vice-Chancellor/ Pro Vice-Chancellor/Chief Operating Officer (in consultation with the Legal Office and Director, People and Culture). |

 |

-H. | Investigating allegations against a FedUni staff member, volunteer, contractor or officeholder | Legal Office/People and Culture |
+H. | Investigating allegations against a FedUni staff member, volunteer, contractor or officeholder. | Legal Office/People and Culture. |

 |

-I. | Providing on-going support | Executive Deans/Deans/Directors/Managers |
+I. | Providing on-going support. | Executive Deans/Deans/Directors/Managers/Student Registrar. |

 |

-J. | Students logging a complaint or concern | All students |
+J. | Students logging a complaint or concern. | All students |

 |

-ACTIVITY | RESPONSIBILITY | STEPS | |
+Activity | Responsibility | Steps | |

-A. | Increase staff and students’ awareness of the University Child Safe Policy and Procedure |
+A. | Increase staff and students’ awareness of the University Child Safe Procedure. |

-Director, People and Culture, Legal Office Dean, Students and Registrar Director, People and Culture |
+Director, People and Culture, Legal Office Registrar Director, People and Culture |

 |